-In that case, you may want to wait for your child to feel ready to do it.
+In that case, you may want to wait for your child to feel ready to poop in the toilet.

-Even if that seems impossible, just give him some time and he would get it before you even know it.
-Moreover, you have to encourage him to first sit down and then pee.
+Even if that seems impossible, just give your child some time, and he would get it sooner than later.
+Moreover, you have to encourage him first to sit down and then pee.
 Chances are he may not be able to resist a bowel movement any longer.

-Kids love water, you can use a hand-held bidet or a watering can to wash their bottom instead of wiping it with a toilet paper.
-Trust me, this will be so exciting for them and would be willing to come to use the toilet.
+Kids love water, you can use a hand-held bidet or a watering can to clean their bottom instead of wiping it with a toilet paper.
+Trust me, this will be so exciting and they would be willing to use the toilet more often.

 18. Lots of appreciation or Reward system